rachidlamouri/testing-platform/README.md

   we have to build the ESLint rules for a test framework with the framework itself, then the rules can't be run against the framework until the framework tests have run to completion without errors.
 This helps us have a workable solution to what is otherwise a chicken and an egg problem.

-## Concerns and Terminology Related to Testing

-### Test Framework

-A test framework is a set of tooling, patterns, and processes for testing code.

-### Layers

-A layer encompasses a set of related concerns that should be orthogonal to other layers.
-So far, the testing-platform has identified four layers:

-- **syntactic**: Concerns related to writing tests
-- **architectural**: Concerns related to running and processing tests
-- **presentational**: Concerns related to displaying test results
-- **agnostic**: This is a meta-layer to hold code that can be abstracted away from the concerns of the other layers.
-For example, this library introduces tooling to assert that something did or did not throw an error, which is not bound by the concerns of the other layers.

-**note**: IMO the following should not be considered "layers".
-I'm documenting them as part of the current definition of "layer", so I can iterate on it.
-My reasoning is that the four layers above can all exist within the two not-layers below.

-- **shell**: Concerns related to files and processes including process streams and exit codes
-- **node**: Concerns related to the node runtime environment.
-This overlaps with some of the "shell" layer concerns, but with how they exist in the node runtime environment.

-**note**: The following item was not included in the original scope of "layers", but in working on the testing platform I wanted to capture its definition so I can figure out where it belongs

-- **test**: There is a set of tools that are made for the tests of tooling that are made for specific layers.
-For example "normalizeErrorStack" is a utility for removing dynamic error information from an Error message, such as the filepath and line number in the stack trace.
-This utility is only used to test utilities that modify error messages (yes it's hacky, but that's a separate issue).
-So I wanted to capture the set of concerns that are "testing platform test file concerns" and should not be included in published code.

-### High Level Test Concerns

-This project identifies multiple high level concerns related to building a [test framework](#test-framework) that can manifest in one or more [layers](#layers).

-#### Defining Test Concepts

-A test concept is anything that a test framework declares to clarify its internal processes.
-This includes, but is not limited to (and does not necessarily have to include):

-- a test file
-- a test case
-- a test subject
-- a test hook
-- ...etc

-#### Abstracting Test Concepts

-On top of [identifying test concepts](#defining-test-concepts), defining data structures for test concepts can help separate concerns between layers.

-- **agnostic**: holds the schemas for test concepts to allow other layers to only have to interact via a contract
-- **syntactic**: the code you write to instantiate a test concept
-- **architectural**: all of the functions that transform and process test concepts
-- **presentational**: formats serializeable information about a test concept

-#### Signaling

-Signaling is the formal process of identifying the state of a test concept

-- **agnostic**: Can hold schemas for abstracting converting signal states between layers
-- **syntactic**: how a test developer indicates the pass/fail (or other) state of a test.
-This is usually done with an errorable assertion, however this could also be done by returning a boolean, an enum, a nullable error object etc.
-- **architectural**: Can introduce conventions for how a test will be processed and how the result implies the status of a test concept
-- **presentational**: Formats the status into something that is easy to consume

-#### Reporting

-Reporting means providing serializeable information about a test concept including the signaled status.

-- **agnostic**: Can abstract stream or other messaging APIs
-- **syntactic**: Defines how a test developer can include domain-specific information that will be added to the test output
-- **architectural**: Can add conventions that result in additional information getting added to a serializeable test concept
-- **presentational**: Consumes information reported by other layers to produce a readable output

-#### Orchestration

-- **agnostic**: Any tooling that abstracts processing code.
-For example, promise utilities that make it easy to sequence asynchronous processes.
-- **syntactic**: Determines how a test developer can control the order in which tests are run
-- **architectural**: Dictates how test concepts are processed at runtime
-- **presentational**: Should be able to output test results without affecting the patterns that the architectural layer uses

-### A Testing-Platform Test Framework

-A testing platform test framework is a [test framework](#test-framework) that intersects one or more [layers](#layers) with one or more [high level test concerns](#high-level-test-concerns) in the spirit of iterating towards the [driving goal](#description) of the testing platform.

 ## Monorepo Packages